Bluntnose sixgill shark: Tagging sixgills in their natural habitat

 Since 2005, scientists have successfully been able to tag sixgill sharks as a means of studying their behavior.
-With this being said, however, as of 2019, there has yet to be a sixgill tagged in its natural deep-sea habitat.
+However, it was not until 2019 that a sixgill was tagged in its natural deep-sea habitat for the first time.
 Researchers from Florida State University, the Florida Museum of Natural History, the Cape Eleuthera Institute, and OceanX hence decided to join forces to tag a deep-sea shark through use of a submersible, and they succeeded in doing so.
 After 3 months of leaving the tag on the sixgill, the tag was thought to float up to the surface where scientists will be able to collect the data from that tag.
 Overall, this study showed how advancements in technology has helped scientists be better able to study marine life.
 Instead of having to go on an expedition for years at a time, the scientists here simply had to attach a tag onto the sixgill once and collect the data another time.
 The tag simply showed behavioral results of the sixgills.